Be-Prepared/Be-Prepared.github.io/README.md

 * Distance (Navigation only): How much distance is between you and your destination.
 * Distance Traveled: How far you've traveled while having the GPS enabled.
 * Heading: When available, this is the heading reported by your GPS.
 If not available, this will be calculated.
 * Heading (Smoothed): Your current direction of travel, averaged over the last five successful readings.
-It uses a [Kalman filter](https://en.wikipedia.org/wiki/Kalman_filter), which takes into account the GPS accuracy figures and helps eliminate jumps and spikes.
+It uses a [Kalman filter], which takes into account the GPS accuracy figures and helps eliminate jumps and spikes.
 * Speed: The speed reported by your GPS.
 If not available, this value is calculated.
 * Speed (Smoothed): An exponential moving average based on the last five successful speed readings or the last five calculated speeds.
 The average helps eliminate spikes and dips in the speed.
 * Time Elapsed (Navigation only): How long you've been navigating towards a destination.